ninenines/cowboy/guide/multipart_req.md

 ```

 By default the body chunk Cowboy will return is limited
 to 8MB.
 This can of course be overriden.
+Both functions
+can take a second argument, the same list of options that
+will be passed to `cowboy_req:body/2` function.

 Skipping unwanted parts
 -----------------------